5 Facts of Life to Stop Struggling With and Accept

 In life, some facts are rather easy to accept.

 - You can’t change someone else no matter how much you want to,

 - Laundry and dishes will never do themselves

 - Monday, the most dreaded work day, will always follow Sunday, the eternal day of rest.

 However, there are facts that many people, including myself, have found much harder to swallow.

-Here they are, as well as some things you can do to appreciate them for the realities they are.
+Here they are, as well as some things you can do to appreciate them for their realities.

 Happiness Is a Choice

-Maybe it’s when you pay off your debt, when you finally lose your excess weight, or when you buy the car or home of your dreams.
+Maybe it’s when you pay off your debt, finally lose your excess weight, or buy the car or home of your dreams.